tohuynhphuc/simpfi/README.md

 (command +) to increase its size.

 ### SUMO Integration (Wrapper) Layer
-The layer is where TraCI connection takes place.
+The layer is where TraCI connectection takes place.
 Put differently, it is the interface where SUMO and wrapper classes communicate with each other.
 From there, the simulation can be executed, logical operations like numerical calculations can be performed, and network controls can be handled flawlessly.